Heather Asch

 Heather C. Asch (born May 28, 1966) is an American puppeteer.

 Biography

-Heather Asch, who hails from Minneapolis, graduated from the University of Connecticut's Puppet Arts Program in 1991.
+Asch, who hails from Minneapolis, graduated from the University of Connecticut's Puppet Arts Program in 1991.
 Her first puppet project is Bosum Buddies which deals with the topic on breast cancer.
 Asch also works at Jim Kroupa's puppet workshop called 3/Design which was responsible for creating puppets for The Great Space Coaster and Eureeka's Castle.
 In addition to her works for The Jim Henson Company and Sesame Workshop, she is also an executive director and producer of No Strings Productions which was established by Kathryn Mullen and Michael K. Frith.